 Village Museum in Bucharest was opened in 1936 having 33 complexes of folk architectures and currently, its size and number increased to 123 complexes, 363 monuments and mobile assets with a total of more than 50 000 objects.

 Dimitrie Gusti Museum has been through two significant happenings: the fire from the 5th of September 1997 and the fire from 20th of February 2002 that have damaged a great number of monuments.
 The monuments have been restored in quite a short period of time with the help of sponsors.

-All the exhibits are authentic, genuine samples of architecture specific to various rural areas of the country, arranged according to relief and historical era.
+Muzeul National al Satului "Dimitrie Gusti" has to display a range of traditional collections.
+All the exhibits are authentic, genuine samples of architecture, specific to various rural areas of the country, arranged according to the historical era and positioning.
 The oldest house here dates from the 17th century, while the newest was originally built in the 19th century.

 Adults 10 Lei

 Senior citizens & Euro 26 card owners 5 Lei

 Schoolchildren & Students 2,5 Lei